-A feature for parents has also been added.
-This is a picture story in a continuous slide projector called "Understanding Children's Creativeness" which shows earents not only how to understand and respect their children's art efforts, but also suggests art materials and illustrates suggestions for children working at home.
+For parents a picture story in a continuous slide projector illustrates understanding of children's art efforts and suggests art materials for children working at home.
+It is not up outside the Carnival area.
 This was arranged by Jane Cooper Bland, an Instructor at the People's Art Center, the Museum's school.